notcome/SICP-Exercise/README.md

 #SICP-Exercise
-This is my own explanations of exercises on SICP.
+This is my own answers of exercises on SICP.

 Before I created this repository I had already finished Section 1&2 of Chapter 1.
 Therefore, the repository starts with Section 3 of Chapter 1.
 I may complete these exercises in the future.